ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 : Hardware that includes software for a Platform and that can connect to Accessories and one or more Crowdsourced Networks.
 Examples of Devices are phones, tablets, laptops, etc.

 **Detecting Unwanted Location Tracking (DULT) Protocol** : the protocol under development by the IETF DULT working Group to prevent Unwanted Location Tracking.
-This includes protocols for Accessories and the crowd sourced network, along with algorithms for detecting unwanted location tracking.
+This includes protocols for Accessories and the crowd sourced network, along with algorithms for detecting Unwanted Tracking.

 **Easily Discoverable**:
 : an Accessory that is larger than 30 cm in at least one dimension, larger than 18 cm x 13 cm in two of its dimensions, and/or larger than 250 cm<sup>3</sup> in three-dimensional space.